ajvetturini/phase-field-models/README.md

 # Phase Field Modelling using JAX
 Python / JAX implementation of Cahn-Hilliard and Allen-Cahn phase field model algorithms (inspired from https://github.com/lorenzo-rovigatti/cahn-hilliard) alongside reproduced results.
-Please see their [arXiv paper](https://arxiv.org/pdf/2501.04790) to get an overview of the free energy models implemented in this package.
 Overall, if you are unfamiliar with phase fields / other mesoscopic simulations, I'd recommend reading Ch 12 and 13 of Introduction to Computational Materials Science by Richard Lesar.

 Overall, these are lengthy simulations if you do not have a hardware accelerator (i.e., GPU / TPU).
 This jax-based version should still run on a CPU and allow you to still simulate more coarse / lower time step systems due to JIT.
 Overall, jax should be accessible on any type of computer (Windows, Mac, Linux) but Linux is preferred for GPU acceleration.
 For more information, see [here](https://docs.jax.dev/en/latest/)